dominiclopez391/Comsc-131-Project-Team-2/Specification.md

 ## Alternate Sequences

 User exceeds word limit:

 Step 1: Prompts the user that they are on the second page.

 Step 2: User saves it as one markdown file.

 ### Alternate Trigger

+None.

+### Alternate Postconditions

+None.

+###################

+# Use Case Description
+Convert markdown into pdf files
+## Summary

+This option converts the markdown file into a PDF file and gives the user poptions to email it to themselves.

+## Actors

+Actor 1: User

+Actor 2: Server

+## Preconditions

+The user is already looged into their account and the note already exists in their account.

+## Triggers

+The user selects "View Notes" option.

+## Primary Sequence

+Step 1: The user selects "View Notes" option.

+Step 2: The user clicks on "Print"/"Email the PDF"/"Share as PDF" option.

+Step 3: The download of the PDF starts/message is displayed "Email sent".

+## Primary Postconditions

+User is prompted with with a copy of the PDF.

+## Alternate Sequences

+None.

+### Alternate Trigger